vedph/cadmus-migration/docs/overview.md

 }
 ```

+The model for this part (apart from the usual metadata) just contains a _citation_, which can use any type of citational scheme for a text, and a _text_, consisting of any number of lines.

-When handling it in a `XsltJsonRenderer` configured for a single XSLT-based transformation, first the JSON code is wrapped in a `root` element to ensure it is well-formed for XML conversion, whence:
+When handling it in a `XsltJsonRenderer` configured for a single XSLT-based transformation, first the JSON code is automatically wrapped in a `root` element by the renderer itself, to ensure it is well-formed for XML conversion, whence:

 ```json
 {